navdeepsekhon/kafkaer/README.md

 NOTE: If a broker id is provided, the update is made only on that broker.
 If no broker id is provided update is sent to each broker in the cluster.
 [See kafka documentation for all broker configs](https://kafka.apache.org/documentation/#brokerconfigs)

+Cluster-wide configs must be without an id.

+## ACLs
+coming soon

 ## Variables in kafka-config.json
 To allow for deployments across different environments, kafka-config.json allows you to specify variables for values that will be replaced with values from the properties file.
 In the example above the topic name `withSuffix-${topic.suffix}` will be replaced with `withSuffix-iamasuffix` using the value of `topic.suffix` from props.